Code7G/Code7G/README.md

 Hi, I’m Code7G,

-I’m interested in coding programs, AI, ANN and game development
+I’m interested in coding programs, AI, ANNs and game development

 Have a great day!